oblivia-simplex/deprecated-refusr-repo/doc/milestone_3.md

 ## Simplifying Symbolic Expression Trees

-The expressions generated from linear programs in this fashion have the unfortunate property that they tend to rapidly grow in complexity, becoming tarpits into which computational resources can be sunk, and unreadable thickets of parentheses that offer little insight to the subject area expert who might be hoping to use such formulas to assist in reverse engineering a black-boxed function.
+The expressions generated from linear programs in this fashion tend to rapidly grow in complexity, becoming tarpits into which computational resources can be sunk, and unreadable thickets of parentheses that offer little insight to the subject area expert who might be hoping to use such formulas to assist in reverse engineering a black-boxed function.

 Fortunately, expression rewriting and simplification tools have existed for decades, and there's no reason to reinvent this particular wheel from scratch.
 Like many of the other ReMath teams, the REFUSR project has converged on the Python symbolic mathematics library, [SymPy](https://www.sympy.org/en/index.html).
 SymPy's interoperation with our primarily Julia codebase isn't seamless, but we were greatly assisted by the PyCall API in this regard.
 All that remained was to write a little bit of translation code to allow Julia expressions to be translated into SymPy expressions (a proper subset of Python expressions) and back, and to implement the optimizations that would make this tool usable for us -- culminating in an $\alpha$-reduction invariant expression cache.